wso2/docs-is/en/identity-server/7.0.0/docs/guides/authorization/impersonation/user-impersonation.md

 #### Subscribe to Impersonation API

+1. On the {{ product_name }} Console, go to **Applications**.

-1. Select the application and go to API Authorization tab of the application and click authorize API Resource.
+2. Select the application and go to API Authorization tab of the application and click authorize API Resource.

-2. Search for User Impersonation under management APIs and subscribe to the application.
+3. Search for User Impersonation under management APIs and subscribe to the application.

     ![Api-Authorization-Impersonation]({{base_path}}/assets/img/guides/authorization/impersonation/api-authorization-impersonation.png){: width="700" style="display: block; margin: 0; border: 0.3px solid lightgrey;"}

-3. Create a Role and assign the Impersonation Scope.
+4. Switch to the Roles tab, click on **+ New Role** to create a Role and assign the Impersonation Scope.

     ![Role-Creation]({{base_path}}/assets/img/guides/authorization/impersonation/role-creation.png){: width="700" style="display: block; margin: 0; border: 0.3px solid lightgrey;"}

-4. Create a User and assign to the Role.
+5. Create a User and assign to the Role.

 !!! note
     To read about subscribing APIs and authorize using Role Based Access Control (RBAC) check [Role-based access control (RBAC)]({{base_path}}/guides/authorization/api-authorization/api-authorization/)

 #### Configure Subject token for the application

+1. On the {{ product_name }} Console, go to **Applications**.

-1. Select the application and go to Protocol tab.
+2. Select the application and go to Protocol tab.

-2. Enable **Token Exchange** grant type.
+3. Enable **Token Exchange** grant type.

-3. Enable subject token.
+4. Enable subject token.

-4. [Optional] Configure Subject token expiry time by default it is 3 minutes.
+5. [Optional] Configure Subject token expiry time by default it is 3 minutes.

     ![Subject-Token-Config]({{base_path}}/assets/img/guides/authorization/impersonation/subject-token-config.png){: width="700" style="display: block; margin: 0; border: 0.3px solid lightgrey;"}

-5. Enable **JWT type** Access token.
+6. Enable **JWT type** Access token.

 #### Apply application advanced configuration